 Getting Information About Your Students' Reading

 Teachers can view information about students' reading on the Teacher Dashboard.
-You can see students' reading level information from their most recent assessment, how many books students have finished, how many pages they've read, how much time they have spent reading, their balance of fiction vs. nonfiction reading, and how they are doing on book quizzes, and which projects have been assigned to students, and the recordings students have made of their own reading.
+You can see students' reading level information from their most recent assessment, how many books students have finished, how many pages they've read, how much time they have spent reading, how they are doing on book quizzes, and which projects have been assigned to students, and the recordings students have made of their own reading.

-To see which books an individual student has read, select the student's name, then make sure the button is selected on the student page.
+To see which books an individual student has read, select the student's name, then make sure Books read is selected on the student page.